 Learn how to make an easy caffeinated soap recipe with a coffee scrub center.
 This homemade soap is made using a melt and pour soap base and is a suitable soap making project for beginners.

 This easy melt and pour caffeinated soap recipe has with a coffee scrub center makes a fun two-in-one DIY soap and coffee sugar scrub bar!
 This melt and pour soap recipe is easy to make and is perfect for homemade gifts.
 Learn how to make this caffeinated soap to cleanse and exfoliate your skin in one easy step as part of your daily skin care routine for glowing skin.

-Inspired by my orange & coconut scented coffee scrub recipe, this homemade caffeinated soap recipes combines gritty coffee scrub ingredients – pink Himalayan salt, brown sugar, and ground coffee – with real caffeine extract for that extra pick me up!
+Inspired by my orange & coconut scented coffee scrub recipe, this homemade caffeinated soap recipe combines exfoliating coffee scrub ingredients, like pink Himalayan salt, brown sugar, and ground coffee, with real caffeine extract to help perk up your morning shower!
 Make them with your favorite detergent free soap base for homemade soaps that are not only fun to use, but are also fantastic to gift!

 4.2 oz. clear detergent free melt and pour soap base (or similar)